Henry Brandon, Earl of Lincoln

-Henry Brandon, Earl of Lincoln (c. before 18 June 1523 – 1 March 1534) was the youngest child and second son born to Charles Brandon, 1st Duke of Suffolk and Mary Tudor, Queen of France, who was a daughter of Henry VII, King of England.
+Henry Brandon, Earl of Lincoln (c. before 18 June 1523 – 1 March 1534) was the youngest child and second son born to Charles Brandon, 1st Duke of Suffolk and Mary Tudor, Queen of France, who was a daughter of King Henry VII of England.
 Thus Henry Brandon was nephew to King Henry VIII.
 His older sisters were Lady Frances Brandon and Lady Eleanor Brandon.

 He and his older brother (1516–1522) are often mistakenly thought to be the same person because both died as children and bore the same name.
 It was not unusual in Tudor times to name a child after a deceased sibling.

 Earl of Lincoln

 Brandon was created Earl of Lincoln by Henry VIII on 18 June 1525 at the age of only two.
 He was "so young that Sir John Vere was appointed to carry him" during the elaborate ceremony.
 His father planned a marriage for him with Catherine Willoughby, a peeress in her own right and daughter of Maria de Salinas, who had been one of the queen's ladies-in-waiting.